Merchandise licensing hall of famer retired in Bella Vista

-Cannady explained she worked for Mattel for 20 years and Warner Bros. for another five, handling properties like Barbie, He-Man, Hot Wheels, Batman and Looney Toons.
+Cannady explained she worked for Mattel for 20 years and Warner Bros. for another five, handling properties such as Barbie, He-Man, Hot Wheels, Batman and Looney Toons.

 "I would say that the loves of my life were Barbie and Batman and Bugs Bunny," she said.